wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 NOW while Macdonough was capturing the royal fleet of Britain, upon the lake, the gallant Macomb scattered destruction amidst the army of Prevost.

-2 And the battle raged with great violence, and the men of Britain strove hard to pass over the river called Saranac;
+2 And the battle raged with great violence, and the men of Britain strove hard to pass over the river called Saranac ;

 3 But the men of war of Columbia, who were upon the opposite side of the water, opposed them, and slew them with great slaughter.